VAggrippino/100-days-of-code/r1-log.md

 ### Links to Work
   * [App Academy Open](https://open.appacademy.io/) (There's no way to publicly link to my profile)
   * [[donot-link-this] commit 114207c](https://github.com/VAggrippino/donot-link-this/commit/114207c3824ed42ce9ba6489d83cee71e7931409)

+## R1D4: 01 Dec 2018

+### Today's Progress:
+  * Halfway through the last section of App Academy's "Introduction to Programming" course.
+  * Finished a rudimentary UI for the  [Don't Link This](https://github.com/VAggrippino/donot-link-this) bookmarklet.
+Now it will work on Facebook, but the user has to manually copy/paste from this UI's textarea.

+### Thoughts:
+  * Maybe App Academy will get more interesting after I finish the Introduction course.
+  * Do I need to worry about the size of the bookmarklet?
+It's currently over 800 bytes.
+  * I should probably add a button to the Don't Link This bookmarklet UI that will allow it to automatically replace the highlighted text.
+This won't work on Fb, but it'll work on other services.